 - Open Data of the National Broadcasting Company Yle

 - Governmental Finnish Open Data Directory Avointieto.fi

 - Semantic Finlex – Finnish Law and Justice as Linked Open Data.
 Provided by Ministry of Justice, Edita Publishing Ltd, and Aalto.

-Heldig (Aalto and UH) participates in the Reassembling the Republic of Letters EU COST initiate that aims at building an European Linked Data infrastructure for Early Modern epistolar data, as well as in the Cultures of Knowledge project at Oxford University.
+HELDIG (Aalto and UH) participates in the Reassembling the Republic of Letters EU COST initiate that aims at building an European Linked Data infrastructure for Early Modern epistolary data, as well as in the Cultures of Knowledge project at Oxford University.